Improve Your Health, Improve Your Quality of Life

 - Gastric bypass surgery - The Roux en Y Gastric Bypass is the gold standard and most common weight-loss surgery.
 It promotes weight loss by restricting food intake and causing a minimal amount of malabsorption (disruption in the body’s ability to absorb fat and other food elements).

 Weight loss surgery isn’t for everyone.
-Doctors take a number of factors into account to determine if you’re a good candidate for a bariatric procedure.
+Doctors take several factors into account to determine if you’re a good candidate for a bariatric procedure.

 The first and most obvious factor to determine if you qualify for weight loss surgery is your body mass index (BMI), which measures overall body fat based on height and weight.
 According to the US Food and Drug Administration, patients with a BMI of 30 or greater are considered obese.
-Generally speaking, this translates to 100 pounds overweight for men and 80 pounds overweight for women.
+This translates to 100 pounds overweight for men and 80 pounds overweight for women.

 If your BMI is 40 or greater, you’re a candidate for weight loss surgery, providing you meet additional criteria.
 You’re also a candidate for bariatric surgery if your BMI is 35-39.9 and you have at least one obesity-related risk (or “comorbidity”) such as diabetes, sleep apnea or hypertension.

-Other considerations help determine whether or not you’re a candidate for bariatric weight loss surgery, such as the following:
+Other considerations help determine whether you’re a candidate for bariatric weight loss surgery, such as the following:

 - You’ve attended an informational seminar